nextria-ca/project_citadel/README.md

 | **Soft lease**     | Temporary job reservation on a (worker, gpu)                        |
 | **Mesh**           | Citadel’s overlay for distributed routing, telemetry, orchestration |

+---

+## 📝 License

+**Citadel Triton Mesh** is released under a permissive license for non-commercial and small-scale commercial use.

+> **License Condition**:
+> If your usage of Citadel Triton Mesh results in **more than USD \$1,000,000 in annual revenue**, you are required to **purchase a commercial license**.

+To inquire about enterprise licensing or support, please contact the Citadel team.